-Before calling your dealer, make sure that you have your model number(s) and manufacturing date available for the dealer.
+Before contacting your dealer or Cub Cadet, make sure that you have your model number(s) and manufacturing date(s) available.

 RECORDING MODEL AND SERIAL NUMBER INFORMATION

 Product identification plates are provided for major components of your tractor.
 The numbers on these plates are important if your tractor should require dealer service, or if you need additional information on your tractor.
 Prior to using your tractor for the first time, record the numbers from the identification plates in the appropriate spaces provided below.